 IIoT isn’t a concept.
 It’s a practical technology with numerous use cases in factory settings.
 Many manufacturers are undergoing digital transformation processes to begin harnessing the power of IIoT themselves.

-The most common use for IoT is to enhance operational efficiencies.
-The data acquisition abilities of industrial IoT provide operational insights for optimizing product quality and costs.
-A great example would be a pressing machine that uses advanced analytics to determine the optimal pressure to use on a piece of metal.
+The most common use of IoT is to enhance operational efficiencies.
+Industrial IoT’s data acquisition abilities provide operational insights for optimizing product quality and costs.
+A great example would be a pressing machine that uses advanced analytics to determine the optimal pressure to apply to a piece of metal.

 Another one of the many ways industrial companies use industrial IoT is to provide predictive maintenance of their operational equipment.
 Industrial IoT devices use accurate time to predict when a machine will need care, avoiding unplanned downtime.